A service of the CrimRxiv Consortium Visit CrimRxiv →

 The plain-market picture

-UX research is a mid-sized profession with a long enough history to have stable job titles and a short enough one that the boundaries are still negotiable.
-In the United States in 2025, the bands break down roughly as follows.
-A junior researcher (one to three years) earns between roughly $95,000 and $135,000 in total compensation at a tech firm, less at a criminal-justice technology vendor or a research-focused agency.
-A mid-level researcher (three to seven years) lands between $140,000 and $200,000 total comp at most product companies, with the ceiling pushed up at firms that pay equity.
-A senior or staff researcher (seven plus years) ranges from $200,000 to $320,000 total comp, with principal-level compensation reaching higher inside the largest tech companies.
+In the United States in 2025, a junior researcher (one to three years) typically earns roughly $75,000 to $110,000 in total compensation.
+A mid-level researcher (three to seven years) typically lands between $110,000 and $160,000.
+A senior or staff researcher (seven plus years) typically ranges from $150,000 to $220,000, with the ceiling pushed considerably higher at firms that pay equity — base-plus-stock packages at the largest tech companies regularly reach two to three times the senior band above, and the Google and Meta pages are useful reality checks if that is the path you are targeting.
 The single biggest compensation lever is whether your employer treats research as a product function (well paid, in the room) or as a service function (less well paid, brought in).

 Criminal-justice UX research pays less than consumer-tech UX research for the same level of work, typically by twenty to thirty percent.
 The trade is access.
 Researchers who want to study police footage workflows, parole reminders, or jail tablets will not find that work at a generalist consumer-tech company; they will find it at a criminal-justice technology vendor, a foundation, a public-defender innovation lab, a civic-tech nonprofit, or as an embedded researcher inside a government agency.
 Remote work is widely available at senior levels and patchy at junior levels.
 Most teams hire on a quarterly rhythm.
 Layoffs in 2023 and 2024 thinned junior headcount across the industry and have not fully recovered as of 2026; the bar to entry is meaningfully higher than it was three years ago.